JESUS’ BIRTH ANNOUNCED AND ANTICIPATED

 B. Elizabeth Blesses Mary–Luke 1:39-45

-A few days later, Mary decided to
+A few days later, Mary decided to go see her cousin Elizabeth (Luke 1:40).

-occurred when Mary and Elizabeth
+Two important events occurred when Mary and Elizabeth met (verse 41).

-Elizabeth declared that Mary was blessed by God, and so was her Child (verses 42–45).
-Mary had not yet told Elizabeth of her experience Child (verses 42-45).
 Mary had not yet told Elizabeth of her experience with Gabriel and the Holy Spirit.
 Yet in that instant the Spirit gave at least partial knowledge to Elizabeth of what had happened concerning the Messiah’s impending birth.
-So through Elizabeth’s prophetic expressions, the Holy Spirit was confirming the missions of both John

 Question for Application